-If, for whatever reason, you have been absent from work without pay, these absences will affect the build up of your pension.
+If you are absent from work without pay for any other reason, these absences will affect the build-up of your pension.
 However, when you return to work your employer will always give you the option to buy back any lost pension – providing your absence was authorised.

 These absences will be treated in the following way: